openKolibri/klais-16/readme.md

 The [Octopart] BOM is also available, although not much use since the parts are not carried by US distributors.

 ### PCB-Assembly
 The PCB assembly is single-sided surface mount components only.
 The smallest components are 0402.
 All can be PNP from tapes or tubes, and reflowed at once.
 There are three fiducials as well as three tooling holes on each board.
-The tooling holes are 1.152 mm and the fiducials are 1.5 mm x 3 mm.
+The tooling holes are `1.152 mm` and the fiducials are `1.5 mm` x `3 mm`.
 There are 139 components all of which are SMD, yielding a total of 322 solder joints.

 ![assembly]

 ### Physical Assembly
-The panels are combined in order and can be held together with 3 mm x 7.5 mm nylon 6/6 push rivets.
+The panels are combined in order and can be held together with `3 mm` x` 7.5 mm` nylon 6/6 push rivets.
 This makes ingress into inventory much faster, and gives the customer another option to use for mounting since it's an uncommon part.

 ### Production Scaling
 The physical assembly varies in the volume of production.
 Further sections will be updated with information if we ever reach those volumes.